Be informed of course announcements by following the CS230-fall2014 group!

 on how to drop off your copies.

 A program submitted that runs correctly on a particular input earns only 60% of the total grade.
-Careful testing that covers both the basic functionality and border cases will earn another 30% of the grade, if the testing is demonstrated.
-The remaining 10% of the grade is earned for good documentation that includes top-of-the-file description, method explanation and in-line explanation as needed.
+Careful testing that covers both the basic functionality and border cases will earn another 20% of the grade, if the testing is demonstrated.
+The remaining 20% of the grade is earned for good design that implements OOP, documentation that includes top-of-the-file description, method explanation and in-line explanation as needed.
 Good programming style is also expected.

 Late Assignment Policy

 Turning in assignments on time makes it easier to keep on track with the course and

 to turn in the next assignment on time.
 We will use